SamLucas/docker_image_web/README.md

 # Instructions for use

 This image was created with the goal of having a web server quickly, in this image .htaccess and php are configured and protos for use. ports 80 and 443 are exposed along with the volume in the `/ var / www / html` directory just below you find a hint of how you might be using it.
-User and password: `web:web`.

 ```
 $ sudo docker run -d -p 80:80 -p 443:433 -v  myproject/:/var/www/html/ --name web_server samuellucas/web